-Figure 18: Overall bit error probability for a simple system that uses repetition code at the transmitter (repeat each bit n times) and majority vote at the receiver.
+Figure 11: Bit error probability for a simple system that uses repetition code at the transmitter (repeat each bit n times) and majority vote at the receiver.
 The channel is assumed to be binary symmetric with bit error probability p.

 Exercise 6.59 (F2011).
 Kakashi and Gai are eternal rivals.
-Kakashi is a little stronger than Gai and hence for each time that they fight, the probability that Kakashi wins is (0.55).
+Kakashi is a little stronger than Gai and hence for each time that they fight, the probability that Kakashi wins is 0.55.
 In a competition, they fight n times (where n is odd).
 Assume that the results of the fights are independent.
 The one who wins more will win the competition.

-Suppose n = 3, what is the probability that Kakashi wins the competition.
+Suppose n = 3, what is the probability that Kakashi wins the win exactly 3 times win exactly 2 times competition.